- Conflict Resolution

 But a conflict is also a symptom.
 I work to help you identify what the underlying issue is that is "sponsoring" the conflict.
 Whereas the traditional techniques of conflict resolution is to talk to the parties to the argument, my more holistic approach is to talk to elements of the entire system or group.
 The perspective of others can shed important light on the issues involved.
 By doing so we can get at the root of the problem, not just the symptom, and help the organization or group move forward.
 Usually the conflict dissipates quickly when the underlying dynamics are identified and addressed.

 When a group comes together to create a new enterprise, it is important to get things right at the start.
-This is the time to set productive group norms, identify any potential obstacles to group functioning, and learn how to overcome them as they arise in the future.
-I can help start-up groups get off on the right foot by advising the group and its individual members, based on my observations and expertise.
-Doing this can make the start-up more attractive to potential investors - they will have greater confidence that the group will be successful.
+This is the time to set productive group norms, identify any potential obstacles to team functioning, and learn how to overcome them as they arise in the future.
+I can help start-up group become high-performing teams quickly.
+Using the Team Assessment Survey (TAS) we can quickly identify strengths and areas for development to get off on the right foot.
+Using the TAS results will point to areas to focus on for most effective impact.
+Doing this work up-front can make the start-up more attractive to potential investors - they will have greater confidence that the team will be successful.

 Likewise, investors and venture capitalists can call upon me to evaluate and advise them about groups they are considering supporting.
-I provide both appraisals of the viability of the group and its members, as well as helpful suggestions to start-up groups that are already funded, to help insure that the investment will be profitable.
+Using evidence-based assessment instruments, I provide both appraisals of the viability of the team and its members, as well as helpful suggestions to start-up groups that are already funded, to help insure that the investment will be profitable.

 - Morale | Turnover | Burnout